-Physicians' services - Fees for Medicaid physician services are updated July 1 of each year and are reimbursed at ninety percent (90%) of the Medicare Physician Fee Schedule in effect as of January 1 of each year.
-All rates are published at https://medicaid.ms.gov/providers/feeschedules-and-rates/#.
+Physicians' services - The normal reimbursement rate for Medicaid physician services is ninety percent (90%) of the Medicare Physician Fee Schedule in effect as of January 1, 2020.
+All rates are published at https://medicaid.ms.gov/providers/fee-schedules-and-rates/#.

-Primary Care Physician Payment:
+Enhanced Primary Care Physician Payment:

-The Division of Medicaid will continue to reimburse for services provided by physicians who self-attest as having a primary specialty designation of family medicine, pediatric medicine or internal medicine formerly authorized by 42 C.F.R. § 447.400(a).
+The Division of Medicaid will continue to reimburse for services provided by physicians who selfattest as having a primary specialty designation of family medicine, pediatric medicine or internal medicine formerly authorized by 42 C.F.R. § 447.400(a).